i2p/i2p.www/i2p2www/spec/proposals/127-increase-ipv6-mtu.rst

 Overview
 ========

-This proposal is to increase the max SSU IPv6 MTU from 1472 top 1488.
+This proposal is to increase the max SSU IPv6 MTU from 1472 to 1488.

 Motivation